 Policy Planning Dialogue

 In 2006, the first round of Policy Planning Dialogue was held in Jakarta between the two Foreign Ministries to discuss ways to improve bilateral relations.
 The 2nd round was held at the Ministry of Foreign Affairs, Islamabad on 10 July 2018.
-The 3rd round of Policy Planning Dialogue is due to be held in 2021.
+The 3rd round of Policy Planning Dialogue was held in 2022.

 For the Dialogue, the Indonesian Delegation is led by the Head of the Centre for Policy Analysis and Development of the Asia-Pacific & African Region, which is an integral part of the Indonesian Ministry of Foreign Affairs.
 The Centre is mandated to carry out research on important regional and international issues and make policy recommendations for the government.
 From the Pakistan side, it is led by Additional Secretary (Asia Pacific).